adept-webmaster/imbue/_posts/2018-08-11-meeting-rooms.md

 ---
 layout: post
-title:  "New Signage"
+title:  "Meeting Rooms"
 date:   2018-08-29
-thumb: beamish.jpg
+thumb: Glass-Meeting-Room.jpg
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and